 Fake Christmas trees are ethically better for our planet because the idea of cutting down a new tree each year ultimately puts an adverse impact on the environment.
 With the intent to raise awareness to be more diligent recyclers, a group of citizens from Elbasan in Albania have created a unique looking plastic bottle Christmas tree.
 This six meters high tree is made entirely from recycled plastic bottles, pushing forward the idea of preserving nature.

 The main structure of the tree is made from metal angles attached together in a pyramid shape, wrapped around with a metal mesh.
 2200 plastic bottles, colored in red and green are then arranged within the empty pockets of the metal net to give a decorative appearance to this Christmas tree.
-A white light bulb is placed inside the tree that illuminates the entire structure magnificently during the night time.
+A white light bulb is placed inside the recycled bottle tree that illuminates the entire structure during the night time.

 You can also try making your own DIY recycled Christmas tree out of stuff you already have for this festive season, and help save some trees this Christmas Eve.